wangvei/pydefect/docs_rst/tutorial.md

 Generally, point defects are divided into three types.

 (1) defects with deep localized states inside the band gap.
-This type of defect is considered to be detrimental for device performances as the carriers are trapped by the localized states.
+This type of defect is generally considered to be detrimental for device performances as the carriers are trapped by the localized states.
 Therefore, in the theoretical researches, it is important to know the position of the localized state and its origin.

 (2) defects without any defect states, which should not affect the electronic properties as long as their concentrations are sufficiently low.

 (3) defects with hydrogenic carrier states, or perturbed host states (PHS), which are carriers locating at the band edges loosely trapped by the defects.
 An examples are the B-on-Si (p-type) and P-on-Si (n-type) in Si.
-This type of defect also do little harm for device performances, but introduce the carrier electrons.
+This type of defect also does little harm for device performances, but introduce the carrier electrons or holes or compensate other charged defects.
 The wavefunctions of the PHS widespread to several million atoms, so we need to calculate such supergiant supercells to estimate their thermodynamical transition levels.
 Instead, we thus describe that `the defects have PHS and their transition energies locate near band edges` only qualitatively.
 See, for examples.